 Portugal won all three games in their group, scoring nine goals in total, and eliminating holders Brazil.
 They then launched a famous comeback from three goals down to beat North Korea 5-3 in the last eight – Eusebio scoring four.

-Just three days after a five goal thriller between Brazil and Italy, we were all treated to another classic at Espana ’82 in this semi final.
-Both West Germany and France had been getting stronger and stronger as the tournament progressed, and there were a host of world class players on show such as Michel Platini, Alain Giresse, Jean Tigana, Paul Breitner, Uli Stielike, and Pierre Littbarski.
+Just three days after the Brazil-Italy five goal thriller, we were all treated to another classic at Espana ’82 in this semi final.
+Both countries had been getting stronger and stronger as the tournament progressed, and there were a host of world class players on show such as Michel Platini, Alain Giresse, Jean Tigana, Paul Breitner, Uli Stielike, and Pierre Littbarski.

 Littbarski’s early opener was cancelled out by Platini’s penalty, and what followed was an absorbing contest between the two enemies.
 Aside from the football, there was one of the most controversial moments in World Cup history as German goalkeeper Harald Schumacher clattered French defender Patrick Battiston in a one-on-one situation rendering him unconscious and causing two of his teeth to fall out.
 Schumacher became the villain of the World Cup after the referee didn’t even give a free kick.